 B was created by President George W. Bush in 2002.

-C is a government program set up for the poor.
+C is a government program set up for senior citizens and the elderly.

 Question #20